A representation of exchangeable hierarchies by sampling from real trees: Complements

-Recall from the introduction that the {\em graph} of a hierarchy $\H_n$ on $[n]$ is a rooted tree $\tT_n$ with $n$ leaves, where each leaf bears a distinct label in $[n]$.
-(The graph of a hierarchy also lacks non-root internal vertices of degree two, and furthermore lacks edge lengths and orientation of edges at vertices vertex.)
+Recall that the {\em graph} of a hierarchy $\H_n$ on $[n]$ is a rooted tree $\tT_n$ with $n$ leaves, and with certain other properties noted in the introduction, where each leaf bears a distinct label in $[n]$.
 We define the {\em shape} of such a tree $\tT_n$ to be its orbit under the action of the symmetric group, the action of a permutation $\sigma$ being to relabel leaf $i$ by $\sigma(i)$ for every $i \in [n]$.
-We use lower-case bold face $\mathtt{s}_n$ to denote the shape of $\tT_n$, which can be regarded as a function of $\tT_n$ or alternatively of $\H_n$, $\mathtt{s}_n=\mathtt{s}(\tT_n) = \mathtt{s}(\H_n)$.
+We use lower-case bold face $\mathtt{s}_n$ to denote the shape of $\tT_n$, which can be regarded as a function of $\tT_n$ or alternatively of $\H_n$: $\mathtt{s}_n=\mathtt{s}(\tT_n) = \mathtt{s}(\H_n)$.
 Obviously, the shape of $\tT_n$ can be identified with the unlabeled tree derived by erasing the labels on the leaves of $\tT_n$, but this observation is not far from a tautology, as unlabeled graphs are often defined as orbits under such actions of the symmetric group.